 All evacuations lifted for Southern California wildfire

-Los Angeles: Authorities lifted all evacuation orders as firefighters made progress on Sunday on a large blaze that sent thousands fleeing homes and farms northwest of Los Angeles.
+Los Angeles: Authorities lifted all evacuation orders as firefighters made progress Sunday on a large blaze that sent thousands fleeing homes and farms northwest of Los Angeles.

 Crews working in steep terrain were tamping down hotspots and keeping an eye on lingering gusts in mountain areas that could carry embers, said Ventura County Fire Capt.
 Steve Kaufmann.